Columbus Stations & Depots

 Train to Plane

 In 1929 the Pennsylvania Railroad built an elaborate loading platform at Port Columbus for the PRR-Transcontinental Air Transport’s Train-Plane Service.
-While the service lasted only a few years the platforms were there until WW II.
+While the service lasted only a few years, the platforms remained until WW II.

 Other Stations

-There were a number of smaller passenger/freight stations mostly located on the outskirts of Columbus.
-Typically only the local passenger train, which stopped at every station along the route, would stop there.
-A more important role was as a base for the freight agent that represented the railroad to the local businesses, arranged for freight shipments and sometimes served as a telegraph operator.
+There were a number of smaller passenger/freight stations, mostly located on the outskirts of Columbus.
+Typically, only the local passenger train, which stopped at every station along the route, would stop there.
+A more important role was as a base for the freight agent, who represented the railroad to the local businesses, arranged for freight shipments, and sometimes served as a telegraph operator.

 Both the T&OC and the Hocking Valley had such a station on the west side of South High Street near Merritt Street.
 The Hocking Valley had a station on West Mound Street east of the Scioto River.
 That station served as the Hocking Valley's Columbus station until they were able to move into Union Depot.
 The N&W and Hocking Valley shared a station at Valley Crossing on Williams Road.